Aliases for FMO4 Gene

 GeneCards Summary for FMO4 Gene

 FMO4 (Flavin Containing Monooxygenase 4) is a Protein Coding gene.
 Diseases associated with FMO4 include Trimethylaminuria.
-Among its related pathways are Busulfan Pathway, Pharmacodynamics and Drug metabolism - cytochrome P450.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and NADP binding.
 An important paralog of this gene is FMO2.

 UniProtKB/Swiss-Prot for FMO4 Gene